-As a parent, you want to help your young adult start off on the right foot, but with the student loan burden in the US at a whopping $1.6 trillion, it is clear paying college debt is a struggle.
+As a parent, you want to help your age 18+ young adult start off on the right foot, but with the student loan burden in the US at a whopping $1.6 trillion, it is clear paying college debt is a struggle.
 With slow levels of repayment and elevated levels of borrowing, it is wise to get a grip on your savings plan as early as possible.
 Financial expert Dave Ramsey helps outline the easiest ways for families to save for college in his blog, The Best Way to Start Saving for College, and we are going to explore some of these so you have tangible options for your student’s future.

 When Should You Start Saving for College?